 “Women filled only 20% of all of the behind-the-scenes roles in the 700 films released in 2014!
 We at New York Women in Film & Television are proud to join 7Sisters in fighting for more opportunities for young women to tell their own stories with a unique alternative to mainstream media that is by, about and for girls” — Terry Lawler, Executive Director of New York Women in Film & Television

 “I am so delighted to bring 7Sisters to campus.
 While empowerment has become a “buzzword,” I am encouraged and inspired by 7Sister’s approach, which really focuses on the agency of young women to define and implement for themselves what empowerment means.”
 Meghana Nayak, Professor, Political Science, and Co-Director of the Dyson Women’s Leadership Institute at Pace University

-“Manhattanville College is thrilled to host the 7Sisters Summit here on our campus.
+“Manhattanville College is thrilled to host a 7Sisters Summit here on our campus.
 It has always been part of the mission of the College to promote a community characterized by compassion and understanding.
 There is no better way to continue this effort than to invite students to come speak about who they are, what they are thinking, and what is important to them.
-That is the first step toward true inclusion.” –Lisa M. Dolling, Ph.D. is Provost and Vice President for Academic Affairs at Manhattanville College, where she also holds an appointment as Professor of Philosophy.
+That is the first step toward true inclusion.” –Lisa M. Dolling, Ph.D. is Provost and Vice President for Academic Affairs at Manhattanville College and Professor of Philosophy.